adhirajpandey/Clipper/README.md

 Clipper is a straightforward web-based utility that serves as an online clipboard, allowing you to save text and share a link for accessing the content at a later time.

-Objective of making this tool is to learn basics of express and mongoose.
+Objective of making this tool is to learn vanilla JS DOM Manipulation, basics of express and mongoose.

 Check it out - https://clipper.adhiraj.live/